mgnieman/tic-tac-toe/README.md

 Thu, 9/28

-Step 1: display a message stating who won.
+Step 1: display a message stating who won, if applicable, or stating that there was a draw.
-Done.

-Also added logic to prevent placing an 'X' or 'O' where one already exists.
+Added logic to prevent placing an 'X' or 'O' where one already exists.

 Created all the authentication stuff - sign up, sign in, change password, sign out.